 In all three tables, the effect of teacher was found to be significant after other factors had been accounted-for, representing 27% of the variance at the fifth grade, 35% of the variance at the 8th grade, and 36% at the twelfth grade level.

-To test the validity of the models, we ran the same data using the xtreg procedure, but estimating fixed effects for schools.
+To test the validity of the models, we ran the same data using the xtreg procedure, but estimating fixed effects for schools (not reported here).
 These models produced similar results, with fixed effects for schools accounting for somewhat less of the variance was true of the teacher effect models.
 The amount of variance explained by the school models was not very much less than that explained by the teacher models.
 Thus, while we seem to be able to account for teacher-specific effects in addition to that explained by schools, we are not able to completely separate the effect of teachers and schools with these models.